 Today’s tech companies collect copious amounts of personal data.
 Understanding this practice is the first step to protecting your personal privacy.

-Today’s digital ecosystem is expansive, and it’s powered by personal data.
+Today’s digital ecosystem is expansive, and it’s powered by personal data, also known as personally identifiable information.
 Each day, people produce 2.5 quintillion bytes of data, a staggering number that will continue to soar as digital platforms become increasingly popular.

 In the digital age, personal data is, as The Economist describes, “the world’s most valuable resource.”
 Tech companies gleefully gobble up every view, click, like, and share to create highly targeted advertising that, in many ways, powers the internet age.